Group representation constituency

-Introduction of the scheme
+History

 There are two types of electoral division or constituency in Singapore: the single member constituency (SMC) and the group representation constituency (GRC).
 In a GRC, a number of candidates comes together to stand for elections to Parliament as a group.
 Each voter of a GRC casts a ballot for a team of candidates, and not for individual candidates.
 The GRC scheme was brought into existence on 1 June 1988 by the Constitution of the Republic of Singapore (Amendment) Act 1988 and the Parliamentary Elections (Amendment) Act 1988.

 The original stated purpose of GRCs was to guarantee a minimum representation of minorities in Parliament and ensure that there would always be a multiracial Parliament instead of one made up of a single race.
 Speaking in Parliament during the debate on whether GRCs should be introduced, First Deputy Prime Minister and Minister for Defence Goh Chok Tong said he had first discussed the necessity of ensuring the multiracial nature of Parliament with Prime Minister Lee Kuan Yew in July 1982.
 Then, Lee had expressed concern about the voting patterns of younger Singaporeans, who appeared to be apathetic to the need of having a racially balanced slate of candidates.
 He was also worried about more Singaporeans voting along racial lines, which would lead to a lack of minority representation in Parliament.

-He had also proposed to twin constituencies and have Members of Parliament (MPs) contest as a pair, one of whom had to be from a minority community.
+Lee had also proposed to twin constituencies and have Members of Parliament (MPs) contest as a pair, one of whom had to be from a minority community.
 However, Malay MPs were upset that this implied they were not electable on their own merits.
 Feeling that the twinning of constituencies would lead to Malay MPs losing confidence and self-respect, the Government dropped the proposal.